Article updated: 21 January 2021

 “Key person” insurance (sometimes known as “key man” insurance) is designed to protect a business from the financial impact of the loss of a leading person within your enterprise.
 This doesn't necessarily have to be a proprietor, it can be an employee.

 Broadly speaking, a payout can occur if the key person passes away, develops a serious illness or is unable to work due to injury.
 This payout provides funds that can be used to tide the business over until a permanent replacement for the key person is found, or, if you choose, until the business is sold.
 Either way, it can be a valuable injection of cash at a time when it may be badly needed.

 With a wide variety of “key person” solutions available, it stands to reason there is a great deal of variation around this type of insurance.
 The payout for instance may go to the business itself or to a nominated individual.
 What's right for your business depends on the structures you have in place.
 Similarly, the cost of premiums varies widely between providers.

 The main point is that no business can afford to be openly exposed to risk.
 I can explain some of the risk factors to help you decide which ones your enterprise might face, and how these might be mitigated with “key person” insurance.

 Importantly, I can work with you to determine the level of key person cover that would be appropriate for your venture, and source the policy appropriate for meeting your business' needs.

 It's worth noting that the tax deductibility of “key person” insurance premiums depends on how the policy is structured, so it can be costly to arrange key person cover without the assistance of expert advice.

-We believe that “key person” insurance should be a part of your venture's succession plan.
-Contact my office today to find out how you can help to protect your business interests, and give those who are close to you and that business valuable peace of mind.
+Give us a call today to find out how you can help to protect your business interests, and give those who are close to you and the business valuable peace of mind.